mriotorto33/HumanisKind/README.md

 ## This repository is Source Visible for integrity auditing purposes only.
 The recursive fragment-chaining logic (Root_n) and the Atomic Fail-Close mechanism are proprietary innovations of HumanisKind.
 Cloning for the purpose of reverse-engineering or derivative work without a license is strictly prohibited

-## 5. Termination
-Failure to comply with the terms of this license or failure to maintain a paid subscription for commercial use will result in the immediate termination of your right to use The Software.